libmapper/webmapper/README.md

 **Note: this document is not complete!**

-During a variety of projects we have found that the "mapping" task – in which correspondences are designed between sensor/gesture signals and the control parameters of sound synthesizers – is by far the most challenging aspect of digital musical instrument design, especially when attempted in collaborative settings.
+During a number of projects we have found that the "mapping" task – in which correspondences are designed between sensor/gesture signals and the control parameters of sound synthesizers – is by far the most challenging aspect of digital musical instrument design, especially when attempted in collaborative settings.
 We have developed tools for supporting this task, including the [Digital Orchestra Toolbox](http://idmil.org/dot) for MaxMSP and the software library [libmapper](https://github.com/libmapper/libmapper).
 The latter project enables the creation of a network of distributed "devices" which may be sources of real-time control data (instruments) and/or destinations for control data (e.g. sound synthesizers).
 The software library handles device discovery, stream translation (e.g. type coercion, vector padding) and network transportation, but does not attempt to create mappings automatically.
 Instead, the mapping designer(s) use the library to create maps between distributed signals, usually using a graphical user interface to interact with the mapping network.
 To date, GUIs for libmapper have been implemented in MaxMSP, Javascript/HTML5, and Python/wxWidgets. **Webmapper** is one of these interfaces, implemented as a Python back-end using libmapper's Python bindings to interact with the libmapper network, and a front-end running in a web browser as HTML and Javascript.

 All libmapper GUIs function as “dumb terminals” — no handling of mapping commands takes place in the GUI, but rather they are only responsible for representing the current state of the network, and issuing commands on behalf of the user.
 This means that an arbitrary number of GUIs can be open simultaneously supporting both remote network management and collaborative creation and editing during the mapping task.